-INLW President Margaret de Vos van Steenwijk and LI President Juli Minoves were invited to perform the launching of INLW Asia Pacific Chapter.
+INLW President Margaret de Vos van Steenwijk and LI President Juli Minoves were invited to attend the launching of INLW Asia Pacific Chapter.

-Margaret emphasized the importance of setting up the INLW Asia & Pacific Chapter.
-Men and women must work aside and together on getting women to participate fully in society.
-This will help to achieve the SD’s.
+Margaret de Vos emphasized the importance of setting up the INLW Asia & Pacific Chapter.
+Men and Women must work on getting women to participate fully in society to achieve the Sustainable Development Goals.

-Later a visit was made to the INGO Taining and Conference Centre which is on the outskirts of Taichung, in Wufeng, which is being redeveloped after being abandoned after suffering an extreme earthquake.
-There are various INGO’s there, which we visited.
-INLW Asian Pacific Chapter would be welcome to establish it’s office there.
+Later a visit was made to the INGO Training and Conference Center which is in the outskirts of Taichung, an area Wufeng, which is being redeveloped.
+It was abandoned after suffering on September 21, 1999 a 7.3-magnitude earthquake.

 As INLW President, Margaret de Vos van Steenwijk was invited to participate at the Conference held in the Shangri-La’s Far Eastern Plaza Hotel Taipei.